Sports Knee Injuries

 • start gentle range-of-motion work to limit stiffness

-• progress back into load as symptoms and confidence improve
+• progress load as symptoms and confidence improve

-Sometimes yes, but it depends on the structure involved and how unstable or irritable the knee is.
-Mild overload injuries may allow modified training.
-In contrast, suspected ligament tears, major swelling, locking, or repeated giving way usually mean sport needs to pause until assessment clarifies what is safe.
+Sometimes you can, but it depends on the injured structure and how irritable the knee is.
+Mild overload pain may allow modified training.
+In contrast, suspected ligament tears, major swelling, locking, or repeated giving way usually mean sport should pause until assessment clarifies what is safe.

-Rehabilitation for a sports knee injury works best when it matches the tissue involved, the stage of healing, and the demands of your sport.
-A good rehab plan usually restores movement first, then strength, then power, then sport-specific confidence.
+Rehabilitation works best when it matches the tissue involved, the stage of healing, and the demands of your sport.
+A good plan usually restores movement first, then strength, then power, then sport-specific confidence.

 • strength work, often starting with controlled closed kinetic chain exercises